dandv/obsidian-emoji-magic/README.md

 ## Disclaimer

-This is not an officially supported Google product.
+This is not an officially supported Obsidian plugin.